provydon/docs-generate/README.md

 The generated API documentation is saved as `public/docs.json` in your Laravel project.
 This approach offers several benefits:

 - **Always Accessible**: File is in the public folder, accessible via web server
+- **Stays with Code**: Documentation file is part of your project and version controlled
+- **Auto-Updates**: Latest docs automatically follow code updates when you deploy
 - **Part of Project**: Included in version control and deployments
 - **CDN Ready**: Can be served via CDN for better performance
 - **Simple**: No complex storage configuration needed